I learned to love sauteed rainbow chard even more while working in Paris.

 - Always cook green vegetables on high heat to preserve the green colour.
 In this recipe we steam them very quickly to prevent them from turning grey.

-- The pickled chard stem will eventually all become the same colour if not separated.
+- The pickled chard stems will eventually become the same colour if not separated.
 I don’t mind them all being the same colour, but if you wish to keep some yellow, some white and some red then it’s best to separate them in different jars while pickling.

 Salad Spinner – This is a great tool for quickly drying vegetable leaves and ensuring that the end result will not be watered down.